 Ramaphosa panel receives 564 inputs on seven chief justice contenders

-Seven candidates in the running for chief justice are expected to respond to hundreds of submissions on their suitability, now that the panel advising the president has received public input by the hundreds.
+Seven candidates in the running for chief justice are expected to respond to hundreds of submissions on their suitability, now that the panel advising the president has received public input.

 BL Premium